autonity/docs.autonity.org/account-holders/setup-aut/index.md

 ---
-title: Setup the Autonity Utility Tool (aut)
+title: Setup Autonity CLI
 description: How to install and configure the `aut` command-line tool on your local machine.
 ---

-The recommended way of interacting with the Autonity network is via the [Autonity Utility Tool](https://github.com/autonity/aut) `aut`, which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
+The recommended way of interacting with the Autonity network is via [Autonity CLI](https://github.com/autonity/autonity-cli), which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
 In general it only needs to be installed on _local_ machines, to connect to the RPC endpoint of an Autonity Go Client (either your own node, or a node providing public RPC access).

-For full details and to report any issues, see the [`aut` repository](https://github.com/autonity/aut).
+For full details and to report any issues, see its [repository](https://github.com/autonity/autonity-cli).

 ## Installation {#install}